 Sustainable procurement

-This section explores the concept of sustainable procurement, assessing the drivers and barriers for buyers of materials, works and services.
+This section explores the concept of sustainable procurement, assessing the incentives and barriers for buyers of materials, works and services.
 It surveys the relevant legislation and provides guidance on the relevant standards and certifications, as well as case studies demonstrating best practice.

 This section is maintained by Laura Winter of Hamways Ltd.